loveRhythm1990/simple-go-server/README.md

 This is a simple go http server app.

-you can modify its code for your test purpose, ant build a docker image for it.
+you can modify its code for your testing purpose, and build a docker image for it.
 ```shell
 docker build . -t docker.io/test/go-server:v1
 ```